 We recommend that you select a field that is always included in data queries as the clustered index.
 For example, you want to allow students to query only their own final exam grades in an educational administration system.
 In this case, you can specify the student ID as the clustered index to ensure data locality and improve data query performance.

-A clustered index sorts the entire table, which results in lower data write performance and high CPU utilization.
-We recommend that you do not use clustered indexes.
+A clustered index sorts the entire table, which consumes resources such as CPU resources.
+We recommend that you properly use clustered indexes.

 Example